Lawlzee/TAO3/readme.md

     .Where(x => x != "");
 ```

-## Magic commands
+## Magic Commands
-Magic commands are special directives provided by dotnet interactive and extension developer that.
-See the documentation from the [dotnet interactive repo]((https://github.com/dotnet/interactive/blob/main/docs/magic-commands.md)) for a detailed explanation of how magic commands works.
+Magic commands are special directives provided by .NET interactive and extension developer that enables the user to send special command to the .NET interactive engine.
+See the documentation from the [dotnet interactive repo](https://github.com/dotnet/interactive/blob/main/docs/magic-commands.md) for a detailed explanation of how magic commands works.

-### #!input
+### `#!input` Magic Command

 The `#!input` command enables you to load a textual value from a source into a type safe C# class.

 **Syntax:**